cinqict/jenkinsdev/README_old.md

 ### Jenkinsfile Examples
 Examples of Hello World Jenkinsfile.
-Note that the Jenkinsfile will be in your appication repository.
+Note that the Jenkinsfile normally will be in your appication repository.